Gender-Based Violence Support, Response and Prevention Resources

 Minneapolis, MN 55455

-Please see the University’s policy for information about: (1) how to report or file a formal complaint of sexual harassment, gender-based harassment, sexual assault, stalking or relationship violence; and (2) the University’s procedures for responding to reports and formal complaints.
+Please see the University’s policies for information about: (1) how to report information about or make a complaint of sexual harassment, sexual assault, and other sex-based discrimination; and (2) the University’s informal response and grievance processes.

 The University of Minnesota Rochester’s Title IX Team is here to receive, respond to and resolve all reports of sexual misconduct and concerns about gender equity that affect UMR community members.